lorentzforces/blue-prints-notes/leads-and-unattributed-clues.md

 ### Observatory

 For a given star count, the constellations seen are deterministic.
 I'm not gonna try to optimize that shit though.

+### Safehouse

+- Station platform wall to the left (by the "Platform 8" sign) seems as if there might be something behind it.

+### People

+- Mary Marigold
+- ???
+White
+- ???
+Farro

+### Angels

+- Mila: Broom + Maid outfit